 1. What is life or term life insurance?

-Life or term life insurance products are designed to provide a lump sum payment to your loved ones or estate if you were to pass away or in some cases an early payment if you’re diagnosed as terminally ill.
+Life or term life insurance products are designed to provide a lump sum payment if you were to pass away or, in some cases, an early payment if you’re diagnosed as terminally ill.

 Life insurance is often taken out by those who have financial dependants – such as a partner, children or aged parents – who would be affected if they were no longer around.